A Hosted World

 Send them an invite and grant them access:

-Now that you've successfully created a sub-dashboard for one of your customers, repeat this process, creating a new dashboard for each of your clients, moving their miners to their own Pickaxe, and then configuring permissions.
+Now that you've successfully created a sub-dashboard for one of your customers, repeat this process, creating a new dashboard for each of your clients, assigning them their miners as you go, and then configuring permissions.

 Configure the Global Dashboard

 Now that there are sub-dashboards with customer access, it's useful to customize the global parent dashboard so operators can quickly see how things look.
 This allows maintenance personnel to quickly identify when a client's miners have gone offline or there was an unexpected hash rate drop.